carterce1997/Clype/README.md

 https://www.collinsdictionary.com/us/dictionary/english/clype).
 In	Clype	2.0	(the	second
 version	of	Clype),	we	implement	an instant	messaging	and	file-sharing	graphical	user interface	(GUI)	application.

+TO-DO:
+1) auto-scroll on conversation box
+2) expand messages box width.
+In other words, users sent by local should be displayed to right of conversation box